shulai/qonda/docs/guide.rst

 First steps
 ===========

-Please note this aren't complete, runnable examples.
+Please note these aren't complete, runnable examples.
 Separate example source files are provided along this document.

 Let's start with a simple model for a contact list::